mstrens/oXs_on_RP2040/README.md

+# openXsensor (oXs) on RP2040 board
-# expressLRS / FRSKY / HOTT / JETI / MPX / FLYSKY openXsensor (oXs) on RP2040 board
+# For rc protocols : expressLRS / FRSKY (sport + Fbus) / HOTT / JETI Ex/ MPX / FLYSKY / Futaba (SBUS2) / Spektrum (SRXL2)

-This project can be interfaced with 1 or 2 ELRS, FRSKY , HOTT , MPX, FLYSKY or Jeti receiver(s) (protocol has to be selected accordingly).
+This project can be interfaced with 1 or 2 ELRS, FRSKY , HOTT , MPX, FLYSKY , Futaba, Spektrum or Jeti receiver(s) (protocol has to be selected accordingly).

-This project is foreseen to generate telemetry data (e.g. when a flight controller is not used) , PWM and Sbus signals.
+This project is foreseen to generate:
+- telemetry data (e.g. when a flight controller is not used)
+- PWM and/or
+- Sbus signals

 For telemetry, it can provide

- * up to 4 analog voltages measurement (with scaling and offset) without external ADC
+   - up to 4 analog voltages measurement (with scaling and offset) (optional)
+   - one RPM measurement; a scaling (SCALE4) can be used to take care e.g. of number of blades (optional)
- * the altitude and the vertical speed when connected to a pressure sensor (optional) (and optionally a MP6050 acc/gyro)
+   - the altitude and the vertical speed when connected to a pressure sensor (optional)
+   - the airspeed when connected to a differential pressure sensor (and a pitot tube) (optional)
+   - compensated vertical speed when connected to a baro + a differentil pressure sensor
+   - Pitch and Roll when conncted to a MP6050 sensor (optional);
- * GPS data (longitude, latitude, speed, altitude,...) (optional)
+   - GPS data (longitude, latitude, speed, altitude,...) (optional)
- * RPM (requires some composant to generate pulses) (optional)
- * up to 8 additional analog voltages (requires up to 2 ADS1115)
+   Note: vertical speed is improved when baro sensor is combined with MP6050 sensor.

-It can also provide up to 16 PWM RC channels from a CRSF (ELRS) or a Sbus (Frsky/Jeti) signal.
+It can also provide up to 16 PWM RC channels from a CRSF/ELRS or from 1 or 2 Sbus signal (e.g Frsky or Jeti).

+It can also provide SBUS signal (e.g. from 1 or 2 ELRS receivers).

-It can provide diversity when connected to 2 receivers: the generated PWM and Sbus signals will be issued from the last received Rc channels.
+ When connected to 2 receivers, the generated PWM and Sbus signals will be issued from the last received Rc channels.
+ So this provide a kind of redundancy/diversity.

+Each function (telemetry/PWM/SBUS) can be used alone or combined with the others.

 ## -------  Hardware -----------------